CARMI: A Cache-Aware Learned Index with a Cost-based Construction Algorithm

-Problem~\ref{prob:linear} suggests that we ultimately want to minimize a weig-hted sum of time and space cost of the index, and we will describe an algorithm for solving it in Section~\ref{sec:construction}.
+Problem~\ref{prob:linear} suggests that we ultimately want to minimize a weighted sum of time and space cost of the index, and we will describe an algorithm for solving it in Section~\ref{sec:constructionAlg}.

-Figure~\ref{fig:costModel} summarizes the CARMI framework and cost model, and lists the formulas of each dimension for a single inner node and leaf node.
+Let $P(M_i)$ be the fraction of history queries passing through a tree node $M_i$.
+Then the expression $\mathbbm{E}_{q \in Q}[TCost(T, q)]$ can be rearranged into an alternative form, which is sometimes more convenient: \paper{ }

+Finally, a summarization of CARMI cost model can be found in Figure~\ref{fig:costModel} for fast reference.